UnforgivenPL/merge-pr/README.md

 Method of merging, one of "merge" (default), "squash" or "rebase".
 ## `delete-branch`
 Whether or not to delete branch.
 Must be "true" (default) or "false".
+## `delay`
+The number of seconds to delay the merging.
+Any non-zero number will cause the action to wait.
+Defaults to `0` (no waiting).
 ## `commit-message`
 Commit message.
 Defaults to "automatic merge of PR <number>"
 ## `commit-details`